alexgarma/pricing-used-cars-sales/README.md

 ## Results ⚙️

+- The result was an XGBoost model with 93% of testing observations in the desired range.
+I presented findings to an industry data scientist and other judges, making results understandable to both technical and non-technical audiences.

-The document explaining the solution and results can be found [here](https://html-preview.github.io/?url=https://github.com/alexgarma/pricing-used-cars-sales/blob/master/notebooks/notebook.html)
+The document explaining the business problem, methodology and results can be found [here](https://html-preview.github.io/?url=https://github.com/alexgarma/pricing-used-cars-sales/blob/master/notebooks/notebook.html).
+Please, review it.